 Egress Path Basics

-A guide to calculating occupancy loads and required exit widths.
+A guide to calculating occupant loads and required exit widths based on the IBC occupancy classification system.
 Understand the math behind means of egress design and avoid common code review comments.

 The Core Formulas